AzzazzelBG/UI.Java.Framework/README.md

 ## Next steps and ideas

+- Write test cases for automation of the BookStore application in DemoQA website
 - Create several tests for the BookStore app in DemoQA website
-- Improve the Navigation Panel page object by adding enums for all possible pages in the BookStore
+- Improve the Navigation Panel page object by adding enums for all possible pages in the BookStore - **DONE**
 - Use the @before @beforeAll @after and @afterAll TestNG attributes in tests
 - Implement Retry functionality to use it as attribute for flaky tests
 - Include tests with various test data combinations